market-america/.github/profile/README.md

 # Market America

-The following repositories are mostly maintained/leveraged by the Quality Assurance Dept.
+The following repositories are administered by the Release Team.
+Inquiries can be directed to releaseteam@marketamerica.com.